tannersullie/writersite/_pages/home.md

 <li>Conduct myself in a professional manor </li>
 </ul>

-<p>If you are interested in reviewing my resume or checking out my professional experience outside of these artifacts, checkout my <a href="https://www.linkedin.com/in/tanner-sullivan-184491121/?lipi=urn%3Ali%3Apage%3Ad_flagship3_feed%3B%2BWCNEXP5RjqwoVrS5yETYg%3D%3D" target="_blank">LinkedIn</a>
+<p>If you are interested in reviewing my resume or checking out my professional experience outside of these artifacts, checkout my <a href="https://www.linkedin.com/in/tanner-sullivan-184491121/?lipi=urn%3Ali%3Apage%3Ad_flagship3_feed%3B%2BWCNEXP5RjqwoVrS5yETYg%3D%3D" target="_blank">LinkedIn page</a>.
+Even if I am not looking for a new job, I am always on the lookout for fun projects!</p>

+<h1> Have a Look Around 👓</h1>

 <p> This portfolio also houses some of my work in higher-education and explorative, fun, projects.
-I am so thankful to the open-source communicty for which this site wouldn't be possible.
+I am so thankful to the open-source community for which this site wouldn't be possible.
 I use many tools as well on my machine for quality-of-life enhancements (or must-haves).</p>

-<p>I hope to continue advancing my technical skills and find ways to give back or creatively contribute to the community. ❤️</p>

 <br/>

-<h1>Available Artifacts</h1>

 {% include feature_row %}